 Well, the Illini gave St John’s a good fight.
-It was pretty much the story of two games 017within one.
+It was pretty much the story of two games within one.
 The first one where the Illini had them strung up in the first five innings, winning 4-0.
 It was indeed the 3-run fifth inning when Illinois did most of the damage keyed by a 2-run single by Mike Giller (left).

 Unfortunately, it was also the fifth when St John’s came back with their own rally and scored 4 runs off of Illini starter Kevin Johnson to tie the game up.
 Let’s give Johnson credit where credit is due.
 Up until that fifth inning, he hadn’t allowed a hit.